Community Fundraising Guidelines

 Disability Services Australia cannot pay expenses incurred by you, but you can deduct your necessary expenses from the proceeds of the fundraising activity/event, provided that are properly documented and are less than 30% of the total proceeds.
 Expenses must not be deducted from the gross proceeds of a fundraising activity/event before they are banked.

-Disability Services Australia can provide official tax deductible receipts for donations of $2 or more for straight cash donations received at a fundraising activity/event.
+Disability Services Australia will provide official tax deductible receipts for donations of $2 or more for straight cash donations received at a fundraising activity/event.

 The Community Fundraiser must keep a register of all attendees/supporters eligible for a tax-deductible receipt and provide DSA with the details for receipting purposes.